Murder of David Knapps: Murder trials

 More than a decade after the murder of Captain David Knapps, the Angola 5 were put on trial in separate courts between 2011 and 2013 for their respective roles in the killing.

 On May 24, 2011, Jeffrey Clark was the first to complete his trial for first-degree murder, and he was sentenced to death upon the jury's unanimous recommendation for capital punishment, thus marking the second time Clark was sent to death row after he was first condemned for the murder of Andrew Cheswick back in 1984.

 Robert Carley, the ringleader of the murder and escape incident, was similarly found guilty of first-degree murder.
 However, the jury deadlocked on the death penalty and as a result, Carley was automatically sentenced to life imprisonment without the possibility of parole.
 According to two jurors of Carley's trial, most of the jurors wanted to sentence Carley to death, but they could only reach a vote of 10–2 in the end, as one of the dissenting jurors could not be persuaded, and the majority, who later apologized to the prosecution, were angered at the particular juror who voted against the death sentence.

 On October 30, 2011, David Brown was sentenced to death after the jury convicted him of first-degree murder and unanimously recommended the death penalty, and he thus became the second member of the Angola 5 to be given the death penalty.

 David Mathis became the fourth member of the Angola 5 to be convicted in 2012.
 Unlike his accomplices, Mathis reached a plea agreement with the prosecution, and as a result, the death penalty was taken off the table and Mathis was given a second life term without parole, and the judge additionally ordered that both his life sentences were to be served consecutively.

 Barry Edge was the last member of the Angola 5 to stand trial in 2013.
-Edge was convicted of first-degree murder, but like the case of Carley, the jury failed to reach an unanimous vote for the death penalty; the overall vote was 9–3.
+Edge was convicted of first-degree murder, but like the case of Carley, the jury failed to reach a unanimous vote for the death penalty; the overall vote was 9–3.
 As a result, Edge was sentenced to life without parole on October 15, 2013.